Chr3is/pr0KeyCrawler/README.md

 # Pr0gramm Keycrawler

-This project is a crawler which tries to extract game keys from pictures which are puplished to the popular german imageboard [Pr0gramm.com](https://pr0gramm.com/).
+This project is a crawler which tries to extract game keys from pictures which are published to the popular german imageboard [Pr0gramm.com](https://pr0gramm.com/).
 Every found game key is send to all registered users via [Telegram](https://telegram.org/).

 # Registration

 To use the crawler you have to own a [Pr0gramm-Account](https://pr0gramm.com/).
-Send a private messge to [XMrNiceGuyX](https://pr0gramm.com/inbox/messages/XMrNiceGuyX).
+Send a private message to TBD (current account was banned).
 The message has to contain the following keyword: **pr0keycrawler**
 You will receive a token within 10 minutes.
 You can use this token agains the Telegram-Bot [pr0grammKeysBot](https://telegram.me/pr0grammKeysBot).
 Use /authenticate and reply with the received token [username:token].

 # Telegram Commands